David Atcherley: Early life

 David Atcherley and his twin Richard were born on 12 January 1904, and were the sons of Major General Sir Llewellyn Atcherley, Chief Constable of the West Riding of Yorkshire, and his wife "Nellie", Eleanor Frances (1871–1957), daughter of Richard Mickelthwait, of Ardsley House, in the valley of Deane near Barnsley.
-Their father was a grandson of David Francis Atcherley of Marton Hall, High Sheriff of Shropshire, Serjeant-at-law, Attorney-General of the County Palatine of Lancaster and County Durham.
-David Atcherley and his brother, first cousins of William Empson, attended Oundle School in Northamptonshire.
+Atcherley and his brother were first cousins of William Empson.
+They both attended Oundle School in Northamptonshire.

-RAF career in the Second World War
+Military career and service in the Second World War

 Atcherley entered Sandhurst Military Academy in 1922.
 In 1924 he was commissioned into the East Lancashire Regiment.

+He then became an aircraft pilot and transferred to the Royal Air Force (RAF).
 At the start of the war he was Commanding Officer of No. 85 Squadron.
 He commanded No. 253 Squadron in May 1940.

-Atcherley became the Commanding Officer at RAF Fairwood Common in 1942 and was responsible for collecting Oberleutnant Armin Faber from RAF Pembrey when he landed his Focke-Wulf 190 there on 23 June 1942.
+Atcherley became the Commanding Officer at RAF Fairwood Common in 1942 and was responsible for collecting Oberleutnant Armin Faber from RAF Pembrey when he landed his Focke-Wulf Fw 190 there on 23 June 1942.

 Towards the end of the war he served as senior air staff officer in No. 2 Group.